-OUR OBJECTIVE Facilitate strategic and accountable decision making for innovative and sustainable outcomes.
-Engage and encourage environmental awareness for a smart and sustainable city.
-KEY FUNCTIONS Sustainability Oversee implementation of the City's Sustainable Environment Strategy.
-Pursue new opportunities for environmental sustainability and embed these into strategies, policies and plans.
+Our objective To facilitate strategic and accountable decision making for innovative and sustainable outcomes.
+To engage and encourage environmental awareness for a smart and sustainable City.
+Key Functions Sustainability Oversee implementation of the City's Sustainable Environment Strategy.
+Pursue new opportunities for environmental sustainability and embed these in strategies, policies and plans.
 Advise on matters relating to environmental sustainability and provide relevant project support to other service areas.
 Engage, educate and encourage the City's community to take environmentally responsible actions.
 Innovation Facilitate and coordinate the City's Ideas Program.
-Embed a culture of innovation in the organisation by leading the City's ideas team and administer the Vincent Ideas Program, including planning and delivery of innovation training for staff and reporting on the program.
+Embed a culture of innovation in the organisation by leading the City's Ideas Team and administer the Vincent Ideas Program, including planning and delivery of innovation training for staff and reporting on the Program.
 Administer the City's Sustainability and Transport Advisory Group.

-SERVICE AREA DELIVERABLES 2022/23 2023/24 2024/25 2025/26 SCP ALIGNMENT Implement the Sustainable Environment Strategy.
-20,000 ~ ~ ~ Enhanced Environment; Accessible City Installation of solar photovoltaic (PV) systems at various City sites.
-Refer to Four-Year Cap Enhanced Environment
+Service Area Deliverables 2022/2023 2023/2024 2024/2025 2025/2026 SCP Alignment Implement the Sustainable Environment Strategy 20,000 • ~ Enhanced Environment; Accessible City Installation of solar photovoltaic (PV) systems at various City sites Refer to 4 Y ear Capital Wo Annexure CWP) Enhanced Environment